FuadAlawi/madrasati-reliability/REPORT_AMIR.md

 ---

+## Introduction

+The Madrasati education platform is one of the most critical national digital systems in Saudi Arabia.
+It serves as the backbone for delivering online and blended education, supporting millions of students, teachers, and parents across the country.
+Since its launch, the platform has played a strategic role in ensuring educational continuity, especially during emergencies such as the COVID-19 pandemic.

 ## Phase 1 — Current State Analysis and Fault Identification (2–3 pages)

 - Context: Madrasati serves millions of daily active students and teachers across KSA.
 Critical periods include morning sign-ins, class streaming, exams, and nationwide announcements.